 This brings me to my next point – most Americans believe that travel is unaffordable or extremely expensive that will cost thousands of dollars.
 Well, it depends.
 If you’re opting to stay in posh hotels and visiting only the more expensive capital cities and dining out instead of cooking your meals.

 If your travel style is more like mine, $1000 is plenty, and it’s more than enough to explore places that you want to discover.
 I will hammer this out one more time – Most people in the Balkans don’t even make $500 a month!

 I hope these numbers serve to prove that long-term travel is attainable and is affordable.
 You can start saving money by going cold turkey now on your buying impulses.
 The average cost of living in a city like San Francisco is around $3,500 a month.
 You can see an entire country for under $1,000 a month.

 This shows you that traveling around the world is cheaper than living back home.
-It may not be glamorous and you will have to eventually to cut corners – But seriously, travel is the only thing that makes us rich.
+It may not be glamorous, and you will have to cut corners eventually – But seriously, travel is the only thing that makes us wealthy.

 CONVINCED YET?
 ARE YOU GOING TO TRAVEL TO ROMANIA?

 - Save money from epic photography gear guides and round-ups